 Some of my favourite childhood memories are thanks to my Grandad, Chief Storyteller and all-round king of the most thrilling adventures.
-My sister and I followed trails of cow pats for days in search for the “famous” elephant that hides on Warden Hill near their house in Luton.
+My sister and I followed trails of cow pats for days in search of the “famous” elephant that hides on Warden Hill, Luton.
 We listened intently to stories of scrumping and we played secret agent games to resolve the inner workings of the local squirrel mafia.

 The half-day sessions run weekly during term-time for a minimum of 6 weeks with 8 grand-families per cohort.
 We run ad-hoc holiday sessions for grandchildren visiting from further afield too.